Ashtarjan, Iran

 Ashtarjan (اشترجان) is a city in the Central District of Falavarjan County, Isfahan province, Iran, serving as the administrative center for Ashtarjan Rural District.

 History

-After the 2016 National Census, the city of Imanshahr was divided into the new cities of Ashtarjan and Minadasht.
+In 2000, the villages of Ashtarjan and Minadasht in Ashtarjan Rural District were merged to form the new city of Imanshahr.
+In 2020, the city was divided into the new cities of Ashtarjan and Minadasht.